Published

 How much should I spend on my first podcast setup?

-You can start with a basic setup for around $200-$300.
+You can start with a basic setup for around two hundred to three hundred dollars.
 Focus on essential items like a good microphone, headphones, and an audio interface.

 What are the most critical pieces of equipment?